Meisner technique: About Meisner

 Meisner believed that the study of the actor's craft was rooted in acquiring a solid organic acting technique.
 It was a cornerstone of his teaching that this learning process occur not in a theoretical, abstract manner, but in the practical give and take of the classroom, where as he once said, "the students struggled to learn what I struggled to teach."
 Through that struggle the gifted student, over time gradually begins to emerge solidly in his or her work.

 In 1980, a group of his alumni got together to preserve his teachings for future generations.
 Sydney Pollack directed a master class taught by Sanford Meisner.
-It was transferred to digital film in 2006.
+It was digitized in 2006.

+Meisner set out his approach to actor training in a co-authored book that offers a fly-on-the-wall view of his teaching practice, Sanford Meisner: On Acting (1987).
+More recent historical research documents his early career as a classical pianist, studying at the precursor to the Juilliard School.
+Several sources suggest that his musical training led Meisner to emphasise listening as the guiding principle for an actor throughout Meisner Technique.
+A biography published in 2017 offers insight into Meisner's later life with his partner James Carville and their adopted son Boolu.

 Practitioners

-The Neighborhood Playhouse had originally been founded as an off-Broadway theatre by philanthropists Alice Lewisohn and Irene Lewisohn in 1915, but closed in 1927.
-The following year, it re-opened as The Neighborhood Playhouse School of the Theatre with the addition of Rita Wallach Morgenthau.
-In 1935, Sanford Meisner, one of the founding members of The Group Theatre (along with Stella Adler, Bobby Lewis, Harold Clurman, and Lee Strasberg), joined the faculty of The Neighborhood Playhouse.
+The Neighborhood Playhouse was originally founded as an off-Broadway theatre by philanthropists Alice and Irene Lewisohn in 1915.
+After closing in 1927, it re-opened the following year as the Neighborhood Playhouse School of the Theatre, with the addition of Rita Wallach Morgenthau.
+Sanford Meisner, who was one of the founding members of the Group Theatre (along with Stella Adler, Bobby Lewis, Harold Clurman, and Lee Strasberg), joined the faculty of the Neighborhood Playhouse in 1935.
 Over the years, he developed and refined what is now known as the Meisner Technique.
-On October 18, 2018, the New York City Council officially recognized The Playhouse's 90th anniversary and Meisner's contributions to the school with an official Proclamation.
+On October 18, 2018, the New York City Council officially recognized the 90th anniversary of the Neighborhood Playhouse, and Meisner's contributions to the school, with an official Proclamation.

 The William Esper Studio was founded in 1965 as a school for the performing arts in Manhattan, New York.
-Its founder, William "Bill" Esper (1932—2019), is occasionally referred to as the best-known of Meisner's first generation teachers.
+Its founder, William "Bill" Esper (1932–2019), is occasionally referred to as the best-known of Meisner's first generation teachers.